dancrew32/toro/readme.md

 Some TODOs:

-* Dockerize frontend
+* Dockerize frontend.
-* Dockerize backend
+* Dockerize backend.
-* Create docker-compose.yml file to orchestrate build and prod
+* Create docker-compose.yml file to orchestrate build and prod.